steve-piner/reown/README.md

 ## Requirements

 - Perl v5.20 or later (tested with v5.22, not verified with v5.20)
-- Unix - this program only supported Unix style ownership.
+- Unix - this program only supports Unix style ownership

 ## Usage